 However, not all of a teenager’s rights are affected by emancipation.
 Please refer to the question “Does an emancipated minor have all the same rights as an adult?”

 Teenagers can get full emancipation in two ways:

 - through marriage

 Teenagers who get married are automatically fully emancipated.
 This doesn’t mean that they can run off and get married just to have the same freedoms as an adult.
 By law, teenagers must have the court’s permission to marry.
 Also, the minimum age for marriage is 16.

 Teenagers can also apply for full emancipation on their own.
 The judge will determine whether there are serious reasons for emancipation and whether it is in the teenager’s best interest.
 The judge will listen to what the tutor has to say, as well as to the opinion of the tutorship council, if there is one.

-Teenagers usually qualify for legal aid due to their limited income.
+People under 18 automatically qualify for legal aid.
 This means they will be assigned a lawyer to help them through the process.

 Does an emancipated minor have all the same rights as an adult?

 No. Emancipated minors only have certain rights, including those found in the Civil Code of Québec, such as signing contracts, living away from their parents, making a will or suing someone.
 Emancipated minors can also obtain a driver’s licence without their parents’ permission.
 Fully emancipated minors are entitled to welfare payments, etc.

 Emancipation has no effect on a teenager’s rights under other laws.
 For example, emancipated minors do not have the right to vote, buy cigarettes or go to bars.
 Also, emancipated minors will not be tried as adults if charged with a crime.